oxsilaree/stat-physics/README.md

    - Side length of lattices: $L$
    - Maximum inverse temperature to anneal to: `MAX_BETA`
    - Minimum distance between paired replicas: `MIN_DISTANCE`
+   - Most other parameters are deprecated at this point.

    Additionally, at this step you should change the directories in the `collectData` and `loadData` functions for data collection if necessary.